Skip to main content

 “I am ready to contribute on defined front-end tasks and improve them through review” fits a junior profile.
 “I manage releases with QA checks and rollback planning” fits a senior one.

-Bring in the job reality recruiters expect to see.
-For web development, that often means responsive design, bug fixing, performance, CMS work, APIs, Git, accessibility, or teamwork.
+Highlight the real work recruiters expect to see.
+For web development, this often includes responsive design, bug fixing, performance improvements, CMS work, API integration, Git, accessibility, and teamwork.

 See a relevant insert